Water Management Frequently Asked Questions

 Q3: How can recreation be made a higher priority?

-A3: Project authorization mandates us to strive to balance project purposes.
+A3: Project authorization mandates the Corps to balance project purposes.
 In order for any specific project purpose to be designated as a “higher” priority, legislation to amend or change the existing authorizations would have to be passed by Congress.

 We know that actions taken in one area of the basin will likely impact other areas of the basin.